How Much Are the Couples on ‘Married at First Sight’ Paid For Being on the Show?

 Radar Online later claimed the season 1 cast received $15,000 each for their participation.
 But it seems that as the show’s popularity has grown, so have the cast salaries.
 By season 3, Married at First Sight participants were reportedly earning between $20,000 and $25,000 per season.

-While the salaries might not be large, the Married at First Sight cast members do get some other perks, like a free wedding.
-“The three of us had the luxury of not having to pay for our weddings,” season 1 cast member Monet Bell said, when explaining why she and her fellow brides were auctioning off their dresses for charity.
-We’d guess the show pays for each couple’s honeymoon as well.
+While the salaries might not be large, the early Married at First Sight cast members did get the perk of a free wedding.
+“The three of us had the luxury of not having to pay for our weddings,” season 1 cast member Monet Bell said when explaining to The Knot why she and her fellow brides were auctioning off their dresses for charity.

 As fans know, not every couple on Married at First Sight gets a happy ending.
-Through season 6, only 22% of couples on the show have stayed together.
+Most couples divorce.
 Who foots the bill for the divorce attorney if things go up in smoke?
 Apparently, the producers will step in and cover some of those costs.

 Coelen also noted that each couple signs a prenup that protects their assets should the marriage not work out.
 That’s probably a relief to cast members like season 7’s Bobby Dodd, who found that his new wife Danielle Bergman brought $15,000 of credit card debt into their marriage.